jeremy-vondee/Pie-CSS/GUIDELINES.md

 ## File Naming

 File names are expected to be **kebab cased** for a much cleaner look.
 For example: `some-component.scss`.

+### Styles File Naming

+Styles should be named according to the name of the component or subcomponent to which they belong.
+For example the class `.grid-container` belongs to a subcomponent of the file `grid-container.scss` in the `Grid` component.

 ## Source Files